 Is there a lot for me to do?

 No. ECTA do all the technical training, both theory and practical.
-You will need to allow the apprentice the opportunities to put into practice what they have learned in centre out in the field.
+You will need to allow the apprentice the opportunities to put into practice what they have learned in the centre out in the field.
 We will contact you on a regular basis to discuss your apprentice’s progress.
-Other than that – there is no difference to employing anyone else.
+Other than that – there is no difference in employing anyone else.
 ECTA will work with you from day one to ensure both you and your apprentice are getting the maximum benefit.